top of page

 "Keep fighting!
 Keep pushing!"

-✔ Every chemo session felt like a round in the ring.
+✔ Each chemo session felt like a bout in the ring.

-✔ Every surgery was a war against my own body.
+✔ Every surgery felt like a battle against my own body.

-✔ Every day I woke up, I reminded myself that fighters don’t quit.
+✔ I reminded myself daily that fighters don’t quit.

-But when the fight was over, I didn’t feel like I had won.
+But once the fight was over, I realized I didn’t feel victorious.

 "You must be so happy it’s over!" they would say.

-• How have I been thinking about cancer—as a fight, as a punishment, or as an obstacle?
+• How have I perceived cancer—as a fight, a punishment, or simply an obstacle?

-• What emotions come up when I think about my diagnosis?
+• What feelings arise when I consider my diagnosis?

-• If I stopped seeing cancer as an enemy, how would that change the way I approach my healing?
+• If I stopped viewing cancer as an enemy, how would that shape my healing journey?

 Exercise: The Mountain Visualization

-1. Close your eyes and imagine standing before it.
+1. Close your eyes and picture yourself standing before the mountain.

-4. Now imagine yourself on the other side.
+4. Now, envision yourself on the other side.

 5. How do you feel?
-What have you learned?
+What insights have you gained?

 You Are Still in Control

-You are not just surviving—you are becoming something new.
+You are not merely surviving—you are evolving into something new.

 1 Comment